 The Cost of Applying to Medical School

-The fees related to your medical school application are likely to comprise your largest expense.
-Usually, these costs will fall into the following three categories:
+The fees related to your medical school application are likely going to be your largest expense.
+Usually, these fees will fall into the following three categories:

 - Secondary application fee.
 The majority of medical schools require a secondary application.
-Those fees typically range from $0 to $200.
+Those fees range in cost.
 If applicants qualify for the AAMC’s , some medical schools will waive the secondary application fee.
+Check with the school regarding their policy.

 - College service fees.
-There is usually a small fee for transmission of your transcript from your college registrar, and occasionally a fee for transmission of letters of recommendation.
-Check with your school’s registrar to verify fees.
+There is usually a small fee for transmitting your transcript from your college registrar, and occasionally a fee for transmitting your letters of recommendation.
+Check with your school’s registrar to verify if there will be fees associated with these requests.

 For details on exam content, the registration system, test-day procedures, score release process, and more, read the free , on the MCAT website.